Operational Excellence Terms Open to Collaborative Revisions

 Scope of the Proposed Operational Excellence Operating Model

 An operating model is the structural mechanism through which an organization or a component of an organization delivers on its strategy and mission(s).
 In the case of Operational Excellence @ Illinois, the administrative operating model describes the organizational and functional structure of the in-scope functional areas that enables their support of the University, its constituents, and its research, teaching, and service missions.
+Realizing benefits from adjusting service delivery to the high-level operating model is one of the key opportunities pursued by Operational Excellence.
 The in-scope areas include:

 - Human Resources